How To Clean Smoke Damage On Walls And Ceilings

 - Bleach

-After this step is finished, cleaning the smoke and soot away from the walls can begin.
-By using the cleaning products with a wet sponge or rag, you can begin to clean away the smoke stains and soot, this will also remove the odour.
-Before continuing with the cleaning, you must allow the whole wall to dry thoroughly.
+Ensure you’re paying attention to the light fixtures on the ceiling, as soot is attracted to electricity and can cause long-term damage. - After this step is finished, cleaning the smoke and soot away may commence.
+By using a cleaning product with a wet sponge or rag, you can begin to clean away the smoke stains and soot, this will also help remove the odour.

-Similarly to cleaning smoke damage off walls, ensuring you have adequate protective gear on your body before you begin cleaning smoke damage of ceilings is very important.
+Similarly to cleaning smoke damage off walls, it is important to ensure you have adequate protective gear on your body before you begin cleaning smoke damage of ceilings.
 This should include having all of your skin covered, your eyes and mouth protected and thick gloves on your hands.

-The team at Rainbow International knows how important it is to restore your property back to its original state after the stress and worry of a fire.
+The Rainbow Restoration team understands the importance of returning your property to its pre-fire condition, alleviating the stress and concerns that accompany such a devastating event.
 Removing any chance of a negative impact on your health or the state of the property itself is the first step to regaining a sense of normality.

 Get In Touch With Smoke Damage Removal Experts Today